 2. Purchasing Raw Materials on Credit to Reduce Costs

-You can reduce your restaurant costs by going for minimalist cash transactions and conducting all your purchases through the restaurant’s account on credit basis.
-Usually, the raw materials purchased in cash are less in quantity and can turn out to be expensive as compared to when you purchase it in bulk.
+You can control your restaurant costs by going for minimalist cash transactions and conducting all your purchases through the restaurant’s account on a credit basis.
+Usually, the raw materials purchased in cash are less in quantity and can turn out to be expensive as compared to when you are buying them in bulk.

-Purchasing the raw materials on credit is a good idea as it allows you to run your restaurant, generate revenue, and then pay off the credit from the money made.
+Purchasing the raw materials on credit is a good idea as it allows you to run your restaurant, generate revenue, and then pay off the credit for the money made.
 Consider the Credit Period before deciding your restaurant’s vendor.
 It is usually around 15-20 days but differs from vendor to vendor.
 Remember to establish the ground rules of payment, ordering, and receiving.
 Join a ‘Purchase Group’, if possible, to significantly lower your restaurant costs.
 In a Purchasing Group, because of the sheer number of buyers, the suppliers often lower the prices.

-You can implement Restaurant Cost Control and reduce your Food Costs significantly by simply giving attention to a slight detail that is often overlooked, yet just as important, namely Yield Management.
-Yield management is an integral part of food cost control as it gives you the idea how much quantity of raw materials would actually be used to prepare a particular food item.
+You can implement Restaurant Cost Control and reduce your Food Costs significantly by merely giving attention to a slight detail that is often overlooked, yet is just as critical, namely Yield Management.
+Yield management is an integral part of food cost control as it gives you the idea of how much quantity of raw materials would be used to prepare a particular food item.
 The raw materials should be ordered and purchased keeping the yield of the items in mind.

 For example, the amount of raw meat delivered to your restaurant, and the amount of raw meat that can be consumed in a dish are different.
 While placing the order, you should keep in mind how many portions would a particular order of raw materials deliver.